happygears/netspyglass-netbox/README.md

-# netspyglass-netbox
-NetSpyGlass - Netbox integration
+# NetSpyGlass - Netbox integration

 This tool can be used to synchronize devices between Netbox (https://github.com/netbox-community/netbox) DCIM and NetSpyGlass (NSG) (https://www.netspyglass.com).
 Synchronization is unidirectional, that is, devices are